QuantEcon/lecture-python-programming.myst/lectures/python_advanced_features.md

 intersect(l1, l2, l3, l4)
 ```

-This is an ad hoc example but it shows the difference between using `*` to allow multiple arguments and using `*` to unpack the tuple for the `intersection` function.

-Python also allows us to use `**kargs` to pass *keyword arguments* into functions without specifying the size of the arguments.
+Similarly, Python also allows us to use `**kargs` to pass arbitrarily many *keyword arguments* into functions.

 Let's start with a simple example